SolboxOSS/rcloneview-support/howto/rcloneview-advanced/job-scheduling-and-execution.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-description: Learn how to schedule sync jobs in RcloneView using Job Manager and run them automatically at specified times.
+description: Learn how to automatically execute sync jobs in RcloneView using flexible scheduling options.
+Requires a Plus license.
 keywords:
   - rcloneview
   - job scheduling